kkhushi03/LLM-RAG-Based-Function-Execution-API/README.md

 ## 📌 Project Overview

-This project is a FastAPI-based automation API that utilizes LLM (Large Language Model) + RAG (Retrieval-Augmented Generation) to dynamically retrieve and execute predefined system automation functions.
-Users can send natural language prompts, and the system intelligently maps them to corresponding automation functions, generating and executing Python code in real-time.
+This project is a FastAPI-based automation API that utilizes LLM (Large Language Model) + RAG (Retrieval-Augmented Generation) to retrieve and execute predefined system automation functions dynamically.
+Users can send natural language prompts, and the system intelligently maps them to corresponding automation functions, generating and executing Python code in real time.

 ## ✨ Features

 Dynamic Function Retrieval: Uses ChromaDB as a vector store to match user prompts with predefined automation functions.

-AI-Powered Function Execution: LLM processes natural language inputs and generates executable Python code for the mapped function.
+AI-powered function Execution: LLM processes natural language inputs and generates executable Python code for the mapped function.

 FastAPI-based REST API: Provides a robust and scalable API with well-defined endpoints for automation task execution.